ogallagher/Round-MACOSX/README.md

 __Team Code:__ Just append underscore + TEAMCODE to the end of your username when signing in to use it (if your username is _Bob McSomeone123_ and your team code is _popcorn_, sign in with: _Bob McSomeone123_popcorn_)

+__Team Aspects:__ Players of the same team only to 50% damage to each other.
+Bases heal players of its team and turrets aim at everyone except players of its team.

 ### Chat
 After you have signed and are playing, move the mouse to the lower-right corner and press the button to chat, or just use the ENTER/RETURN key to toggle the chat menu.
 Type a message and press ENTER to send it.

 By default, the message is sent to everyone.
 If you are on a team, it is sent to those on your team.

 To send a message to an individual player, append "-ReceiverName" to the end of your message (e.g. _Hi, Player One.
 It's Player Two speaking.-Player One_).

 ### Stats
+Your player is shown with your name (without numbers) above and your score below.

 To see your health and remaining ammunitions in-game, move your mouse to the upper-left corner.

+###Score
+There are three ways to get coins:
+- Kill other players and they drop a coin
+- Kill enemies and they drop a coin 60% of the time
+- Coins spawn randomly around the field

+When you are killed, you lose an integer value of 15% of your score.

 ### Enemies
 There are artificial enemies that the server creates as well as players in the field.
 The enemies drop a coin 60% of the times they